loshmis/vanguard-docs/upgrade-guide.md

 This section contains some info about what's changed in the latest version and how you should update your Vanguard application.
 You can find the version you are currently using inside `config/app.php` file.

+<a name="upgrade-1.3.3"></a>
+###To 1.3.3 from 1.3.2

+Fix compatibility issues with `laravel-jsvalidation` package and Laravel Framework version `5.4.19+`.

+There is only one file that you need to update, and that is `composer.json`.
+After updating composer.json file to the latest version, you can run `composer update` command to update your packages.

+P.S.
+This compatibility issue only exists for latest version of Laravel Framework (5.4.19 at the moment of typing).

 <a name="upgrade-1.3.2"></a>
 ###To 1.3.2 from 1.3.1